rixiobarrios/django-views-and-templates/readme.md

 ### You Do Song Show

-Hint: [here](https://github.com/ga-wdi-exercises/tunr_rails_many_to_many/blob/favorites-solution/app/views/songs/show.html.erb) is the Rails one!
+Create the show page for the song.
 Also, link to this view in the `artist_detail` template.

 ## We Do: base.html and CSS
 Right now we have two views, but they are really ugly.
 Let's do something about that!
 Let's first add a `base.html` file in the `tunr` views.
 It's at first going to look exactly like any other HTML base template we normally have, with one exception.
 We will have a block where we want our template to go.
 We will name this block content.
 We could have multiple blocks if we wanted.
 In that case they would be named other things -- say "title" or "header" instead of "content".